ElizabethJJames/skillsStateGold2016/README.md

 # skillsStateGold2016
-Skills regional contest 1st place website from 2016
+Skills State contest 1st place website from 2016

 Created by Elizabeth Witter and Bethany Connor